 Most disturbing of all, in terms of his prognosis:

-“[Rotational trauma] results in a shearing of axons by the bones of the skull.
-Because this type of injury damages neural connections rather than gray matter, it can affect a wide array of cerebral functions and should therefore be considered a type of diffuse injury.”
+- “[Rotational trauma] results in shearing of axons by the bones of the skull.
+Because this type of injury damages neural connections rather than gray matter, it can affect a wide array of cerebral functions and should, therefore, be considered a type of diffuse injury.”

 Diffuse axonal injury, as one of the most serious forms of TBI, in the worst of cases leads to a persistent vegetative state or an effectively life-ending coma.